frederic-perez/AmE-dictionary/data/idioms.md

 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).
 __beg the question__ _All of this begs the question of Gallego’s own voting record._
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
+__behind the scenes__ Without being widely known or attracting attention.
+Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_
 __behind the times__ Old-fashioned.
 __bell the cat__ To perform a daring act.
 __bellies__ _n_ Pork bellies; pork belly futures.
 (Securities markets.
 Often with the.) _Buy the bellies and sell the beans._